 GOYA stands for Greek Orthodox Youth of America and is a ministry program for 7th-12thgrade youth.
 The mission of GOYA Ministry is to strengthen the relationship of young Orthodox Christians with our Lord and Savior Jesus Christ.
 The program works to educate and edify young members of the Church, encouraging them to become active sacramental participants in the life of the Body of Christ.
 This ministry offers them the opportunity to experience the Faith, ultimately leading them to Salvation.

-It meets once a month on a Sunday evening for food, fellowship, and learning.
-GOYA also has many events throughout the year, including regional volleyball, basketball, and Olympic style tournaments.
+It meets once a month on Sunday after Church for food, fellowship, and learning.
+GOYA also has many events throughout the year, including regional volleyball, dodgeball, Lenten Retreat, and Olympic style tournaments.

-SAVE THE DATE: Holy Trinity Winter Event January 20th, 21st, and 22nd.
+SAVE THE DATE: Holy Trinity Winter Event Last Weekend of January 2024.
 More info to come.